-Badwater Basin, the salty heart of the park, is a startling contrast.
-It's the lowest point in North America, the mineral remains of a former lake.
+Badwater Basin is the salty heart of the park.
+It’s the lowest point in North America, the mineral remains of a former lake.
 Gray Telescope Peak, a far point on the western ridges, shimmers in the heat.
 Jim and I follow a path about a quarter-mile into the flats; salt crunches under our feet.
 We are two small vertical smudges on a white horizontal moonscape.

 We stop to chat with another couple on our way back.
 They are from the Netherlands, making a six-week tour of the parks in the American West.
 “Your wilderness is so beautiful,” the woman says to us.
 “We want to spend longer at each place.
 We are sad that we have to leave here this afternoon.”

-At last, we pull into the Furnace Creek Inn, a travertine-and-adobe structure with an oasis of date palms, tamarisk trees, and a natural spring.
+At last, we pull into The Inn at The Oasis at Death Valley, a travertine-and-adobe structure with an oasis of date palms, tamarisk trees, and a natural spring.
 Built in 1927 by the Pacific Coast Borax Company, the place has the glamour of Old Hollywood.
 We walk through the garden to the pool, warmed by natural springs, and take a dip.
 As we lie in chairs just out of the sun, a woman brings me lemonade and a cocktail for Jim.
 This is luxury.

 Stone arches at the pool’s edge frame the sun setting behind the Panamint Range to the west.
 The evening emerges, intensely blue.
 And the desert is transformed; the air softens, birdcalls echo back and forth, and a bat swoops over the water.
 The stars are crisp and bright.